mohsen1/mohsen1.github.io/_posts/2016-12-27-canvas-rendering-vs-react-and-svg.md

 ---
 layout: post
-title:  "\"Use the platform\" is not always the best advise"
+title:  "\"Use the platform\" is not always the best advice"
 date:   2016-12-27 13:00:00
 tags: [js]
 ---